tosbaa/acucli/README.md

 ## Installation

 You can install Acucli directly from the source code hosted on GitHub.
 Ensure you have Go installed on your system before proceeding with the installation.
 Also grab a copy of the .acucli.yaml file to work with configuration setup and setting env variables.
-You can find it on the repository
+You can find it on the repository.
+Put that file on the home folder in your machine.

 ```bash
 go install github.com/tosbaa/acucli@latest